-Total Expenses: fiscal year ended June 30, 2022 reported expenses were \$72.2 million.
-Included in Total Expenses were \$70.3 million in Operating Expenses and \$1.9 million in Non-operating Expenses.
-Total Expenses reported in fiscal years 2021 and 2020 were \$70.7 and \$64.3 million, respectively.
+Total Expenses: fiscal year ended June 30, 2023 reported expenses were \$70 million.
+Included in Total Expenses were \$66.8 million in Operating Expenses and \$3.2 million in Non-operating Expenses.
+Total Expenses reported in fiscal years 2022 and 2021 were \$72.2 and \$70.7 million, respectively.

-Operating Expenses: increased in fiscal year 2022 compared to fiscal year 2021 and increased in fiscal year 2021 compared to fiscal year 2020.
-This increase was primarily due to the increased cost to purchase water from the District's potable and recycled water suppliers.
-The District also experienced increased costs for chemicals and materials related to its operations as a result of rising inflation.
-The increase in costs across fiscal years 2022, 2021, and 2020 are also due to an increase in salary and wages based on the 2021 Memorandum of Understanding between the District, its District Employee Association, and the Bargaining Unit Members Associations, and increases in the San Diego CPI.
+Operating Expenses: decreased in fiscal year 2023 compared to fiscal year 2022 and increased in fiscal year 2022 compared to fiscal year 2021.
+This decrease was primarily due to the decreased cost to purchase water from the District's potable and recycled water suppliers due to reduced water consumption in 2023.
+The District also recorded a reduction in pension expense as a result of adjustments required by GASB Statement No. 68.
+These reductions were partially offset by higher costs of power, fuel, and chemicals to operate the treatment plants due to rising costs.
+The increase in costs in fiscal year 2022 is due to an increased cost to purchase water and an increase in salary and wages based on the 2021 Memorandum of Understanding between the District, its District Employee Association, and the Bargaining Unit Members Associations, and the impact of higher inflation on District water and sewer operating expenses.